-Apple Watch SE vs Fitbit Charge 5: What will it be?
+Apple Watch SE vs. Fitbit Charge 5: What will it be?

 Are you someone who loves adventuring?
 Apple Watch SE features safety tracking and fall detection.
 With its built-in accelerometer and gyroscope, this smartwatch can detect if you've taken a hard fall and connect you with local emergency services if you're immobile.
 You can also get immediate help in an emergency, even while traveling internationally, by pressing and holding the side button.

 Unlike Fitbit Charge 5, you can download, stream, and play your favorite tunes, audiobooks, and podcasts with Apple Watch SE.
 Connect via Bluetooth with some of the best true wireless earbuds to fuel your workouts and motivate your day.
 Apple Watch SE also hosts convenient voice commands via Siri — your smart assistant.
-Ask Siri about the weather, news, schedule calendar events, and set alarms.
+Ask Siri about the weather, news, to schedule calendar events, and even set alarms.

 Apple Watch SE vs. Fitbit Charge 5: Fitbit Charge 5 is supercharged

-Fitbit Charge 5 is the latest and greatest member of the Fitbit family and boasts the most advanced features of any Fitbit tracker yet.
-It offers new features like EDA scans to help with detecting and managing stress.
+Fitbit Charge 5 boasts the most advanced features of any Fitbit tracker yet.
+It offers EDA scans to help with detecting and managing stress.
 EDA scans detect electrodermal activity or tiny changes in your skin's sweat level, which depicts how your body physically responds to stress.
 It delivers a daily stress management score so you can see how your workouts, activity, sleep, and mindfulness affect stress over time.

 A key difference between Apple Watch SE and Fitbit Charge 5 is ECG monitoring.
 This is a major upgrade from Charge 5's predecessor, Fitbit Charge 4.
-This new feature lets you keep track of your heart health with a compatible ECG app that assesses your heart for any rhythm irregularities.
+This feature lets you keep track of your heart health with a compatible ECG app that assesses your heart for any rhythm irregularities.
 It will alert you if it finds any so you can share the results with your doctor.

-Charge 5 features new, advanced features for more comprehensive health and fitness monitoring.
+Charge 5 offers advanced features for more comprehensive health and fitness monitoring.

 Unlike Apple Watch SE, Fitbit Charge 5 offers Sp02 monitoring.
 You can track the oxygen level in your blood to help you learn when there may be an indication of important changes in your overall wellness.